 - UNICEF’s commitment to being open and transparent has been demonstrated by continuous efforts to scale up the quality, depth and timeliness of the programme and financial data released to the public.
-This commitment was acknowledged in the latest 2020 Aid Transparency Index (ATI), which placed UNICEF in the “very good” category and ranked it 6 out of 47 major development organizations assessed.
+In 2022, UNICEF confirmed its position as a globally trusted development and humanitarian partner that achieves results for children and maintains high transparency standards by becoming the best-performing UN agency in the 2022 Aid Transparency Index (ATI) and ranked 6th out of 50 organizations.

 Through nearly a decade’s effort, UNICEF has made high-quality, comprehensive data on both development and humanitarian resources and results already available to the public.
 It has also built a culture of evidence-based practice and programming, enabling closer cooperation with governments, partners, sister UN agencies and other aid actors, and promoting the use of open data in order to maximize the collective efforts and deliver even better results for children.

 Driving results for every child needs us all to use resources as effectively and efficiently as possible: Transparency and open data are critical parts of this.
 As a globally trusted development and humanitarian partner, UNICEF continuously strengthens transparency in our own working culture, and helps lead worldwide transparency initiatives.